The Poetry of Becoming

 From the moment I could walk,

-They spoke of success like a faraway shore,
+I heard of 'success' and it seemed like a faraway shore,

-But never asked if the journey was mine to take,
+and for a while I never asked if the journey was mine to take

 I look left and see a pile of expectations,